jgmotta98/spectra-scraper/src/README.md

 In case of any of the images on the [img_data](/IR_spectral_data/img_data/) folder turn out like the one below, the task is to delete those images and then rerun the code.

 ![faild_forbidden](https://github.com/jgmotta98/spectra-scraper/assets/90492274/6cd60ace-a854-4464-aa99-18c8808ddba1)

+## store_database.py

+This function uses the Whittaker smoothing and the airPLS algorithm of baseline correction from [Z.-M. Zhang, S. Chen, and Y.-Z. Liang, 2010](https://doi.org/10.1039/B922045C) to correct the collected data.
+The data is stored in a sqlite3 `.db` file for future use.